FianFi/Private-Maid/PrivacyPolicy.md

 ## Introduction

-This Privacy Policy explains how Private Maid.
+This Privacy Policy explains how "Private Maid", "Fian Fantasy World", and other works by the Fian Bot teams.
 We collects, uses, stores, and protects information when users interact with the Bot through Discord.

 By using the Bot, you agree to the practices described in this Privacy Policy.